 Michel Martin, in her last week as host of NPR's "Tell Me More," responds to conversations about work/life balance such as Anne-Marie Slaughter's much-commented 2012 "Why Women Still Can't Have It All", (previously) where "the discussion too often ends where it began: with privileged, mostly white women at the forefront." [more inside]

 Division of labor in child care: A game-theoretic approach The analysis shows that it is difficult to achieve the equilibrium of equal sharing of child care, even when this is the preference of the parents.
 This leads to a discussion of alterations and meta-strategies for couples who want to share care equally.
 Gender differences between parents are also modeled, including the impact these have on outcomes and equilibria.Full text PDF

 "We hate being told we must be saints or angels, because we’re doing something really ordinary and normal – that is, taking care of kids in need.
 If some children showed up dirty and hungry and needing a safe place on your doorstep, you’d care for them too – we just signed up to be the doorstep they arrive at.
 The idea of sainthood makes it impossible for ordinary people to do this – and the truth is the world needs more ordinary, human foster parents.
-This also stinks because if we’re saints and angels, we can’t ever be jerks or human or need help, and that’s bad, because sometimes this is hard." -- What foster parents wish other people knew
+This also stinks because if we’re saints and angels, we can’t ever be jerks or human or need help, and that’s bad, because sometimes this is hard." -- What foster parents wish other people knew.

 'News of impending fatherhood affects men in different ways.
 Some guys pump their fists.
 Others light cigars.
 A few flee.
 When 33-year-old Colin Furze learned that his girlfriend was pregnant, he channeled his paternal excitement into building the world’s fastest baby stroller.'
 The twin-exhaust, 10-horsepower, gasoline-fueled pram has four gears.
 And cupholders.
 And it can accelerate to 50mph in less than 30 seconds. [more inside]

 Feminism's Uneven Success: "Class and racial and ethnic differences among women have intensified over time.
 The higher earnings of college-educated mothers make it possible for them to purchase child care and help with housework (typically performed by low-wage women workers)... the number of low-skill immigrants living in a large city reduces the tradeoff between employment and fertility for women college graduates.
 Outsourcing of care responsibilities can have many positive effects, but it reduces the potential for cross-class gender coalitions.
 Emphasis on changes in women’s average or median earnings relative to men often conceals growing inequality among women." (via)

+Nigerian Boy Raised by Chimps.
 I swear I'm not making this up.
 A disabled two-year-old Fulani boy was abandoned by his nomadic family because he was mentally and physically disabled, and was raised by a chimpanzee family in Nigeria's Falgore forest for a year and a half.
 He was found by hunters several years ago, and now lives in a children's home, where he walks and vocalizes like a chimpanzee, unable to communicate with humans normally.
 So the obvious question: Is it better to have taken this child away from his chimp family to live in an orphanage, or should they have let him continue to live in the forest?

 Manny Poppins?
 Would you hire a male nanny?
 I don't see any problems with it as long as there is a good back-ground check.